piotrfila/panic-usb-boot/README.md

 # panic-usb-boot

-Set the panicking behavior to reset to usb boot interface, based on `panic-halt` by @korken89.
+Set the panicking behavior to reset to usb boot interface, based on `panic-halt` by @korken89 and rom function lookup from `rp2040-hal`.
 Only works on the rp2040 microcontroller.

 [![](https://img.shields.io/crates/v/panic-usb-boot.svg)](https://crates.io/crates/panic-usb-boot)